ABuffEr/labelAutofinderCore/README.md

 * directions: a SearchDirections class constants (LEFT, TOP, RIGHT, BOTTOM, HORIZONTAL, VERTICAL, LEFT_TOP, ALL), or any tuple defined like `(*SearchDirections.LEFT, *SearchDirections.TOP, *SearchDirections.BOTTOM)`;\
 Default: SearchDirections.LEFT_TOP;
 * maxHorizontalDistance: max horizontal distance between left/right point of object to label and relative point of the label;\
-Default: 100 for obj and web, 8 for text strategy; if set to sys.maxsize, then it'll be the width of foreground object for obj and web, and 10000 for text strategy;
+Default: 150 for uwp, 100 for obj and web, 8 for text strategy; if set to sys.maxsize, then it'll be 10000 for text strategy, the width of foreground object otherwise;
 * maxVerticalDistance: max vertical distance between top/bottom point of object to label and relative point of the label;\
-Default: 100 for obj and web, None for text strategy (it forces to use the character height); if set to sys.maxsize, then it'll be the height of foreground object for obj and web, and 10000 for text strategy.
+Default: 150 for uwp, 100 for obj and web, None for text strategy (it forces to use the character height); if set to sys.maxsize, then it'll be 10000 for text strategy, the height of foreground object otherwise.

 In addition, you can also derive a config by a previous config, building as `SearchConfig(oldConfig=prevConfig)`.